-Hiding the outdoor unit of your air condition system can be difficult.
+Hiding the outdoor unit of your air conditioning system can be difficult.
 While it doesn’t really fit aesthetically with the rest of your home, you don’t want to make it worse by building a housing unit that doesn’t aesthetically fit either.
 Plus, do you go big or do you go home when you are trying to find a way to hide your air conditioning unit?
 Basically, do you go for something a little more minimal or something a little more in your face?
 At the end of the day, a lot of these decisions should be up to your own personal tastes and preferences, but there are a few things you should know before you implement a plan to hide your air conditioning unit.
 Here are five DIY tips for hiding your air conditioning unit, so get ready to go to the hardware store so you can buy all of the materials you are going to need.

 - Go minimal.
 If you are going to do it yourself, you want to make it simple enough and you want to make it so that you don’t have to spend a bunch of money.
 For instance, you may simply want to go with some kind of pre-built wooden fence.
-You can find this type of fence at your local home improvement supply shop.
+You can find this type of privacy cedar fence at your local home improvement supply shop.
 Installing it is as simple as propping it up.

 - Make sure that you don’t bury your air conditioning unit.
 What you really don’t want to do is build a housing unit for your air conditioner and then realize that you can’t open it up.
-When it comes down to it, you want to be able to open your air conditioner unit for repairs and basic maintenance.
+When it comes down to it, you want to be able to open your air conditioner unit for repairs and basic air conditioning maintenance.
 If you seal your air conditioning unit, it could cost more money to dismantle the entire compartment.